att/netarbiter/sds/openstack-helm-resiliency-test/osd-failure.rst

       osd: 24 osds: 18 up, 24 in

 In the mean time, we monitor the status of Ceph and noted that it takes about 30 seconds for the 6 OSDs to recover from ``down`` to ``up``.
+The reason is that Kubernetes automatically restarts OSD pods whenever they are killed.

 .. code-block::